peterhinch/micropython_ir/README.md

 The algorithm promotes interrupt handler speed over RAM use: the 276 bytes used for the data array could be reduced to 69 bytes by computing and saving deltas in the interrupt service routine.

-# Error returns

-Data values passed to the callback are normally positive.
-Negative values indicate a repeat code or an error.

-`REPEAT` A repeat code was received.

-Any data value < `REPEAT` denotes an error.
-In general applications do not need to decode these, but they may be of use in debugging.
-For completeness they are listed below.

-`BADSTART` A short (<= 4ms) start pulse was received.
-May occur due to IR interference, e.g. from fluorescent lights.
-The TSOP4838 is prone to producing 200µs pulses on occasion, especially when using the ESP8266.
-`BADBLOCK` A normal data block: too few edges received.
-Occurs on the ESP8266 owing to high interrupt latency.
-`BADREP` A repeat block: an incorrect number of edges were received.
-`OVERRUN` A normal data block: too many edges received.
-`BADDATA` Data did not match check byte.
-`BADADDR` Where `extended` is `False` the 8-bit address is checked against the check byte.
-This code is returned on failure.